harrypm/Alienware-M18XR2/README.md

 ## Replacment Audio IC's

-As many who have owned these laptops will know the amp chips love to melt and or just die this was a oversight but these chips can be repalced with a basic SMD reflow station parts models are ## ## ##
+As many who have owned these laptops will know the amp chips love to melt and or just die this was a oversight but these chips can be repalced with a basic SMD reflow station parts models are

+AMP IC:Maxum Intergreated MAX9736AETJ+T (2x)

+Sound IC: Tempo Semiconductor 92HD81B   (1x)